ethereum/ethereum-org/views/content/token.md

-        uint timeSinceLastProof = (now - timeOfLastProof);  // Calculate time since last reward was given if (timeSinceLastProof <  5 seconds) throw;         // Rewards cannot be given too quickly
+        uint timeSinceLastProof = (now - timeOfLastProof);  // Calculate time since last reward was given if (timeSinceLastProof <  5 seconds) throw;         // Rewards cannot be given too quickly balanceOf[msg.sender] += timeSinceLastProof / 60 seconds;  // The reward to the winner grows by the minute

         difficulty = difficulty * 10 minutes / timeSinceLastProof + 1;  // Adjusts the difficulty

-        timeOfLastProof = now;                              // Reset the counter currentChallenge = sha3(nonce, currentChallenge, block.blockhash(block.number));  // Save a hash that will be used as the next proof balanceOf[msg.sender] += timeSinceLastProof / 60 seconds;  // The reward to the winner grows by the minute }
+        timeOfLastProof = now;                              // Reset the counter currentChallenge = sha3(nonce, currentChallenge, block.blockhash(block.number-1));  // Save a hash that will be used as the next proof
+    }

 Also change the **Constructor function** (the one that has the same name as the contract, which is called at first upload) to add this line, so the difficulty adjustment will not go crazy: